 - The legal father did not prevent the biological father from asserting his rights.
 If the legal father knew who the biological father was and prevented him from exercising any parental rights (such as preventing him from seeing his child, or from establishing a parental relationship with his child), then the court can deny a petition for disestablishment of paternity.

 - The child was under 18 years old when the petition for disestablishment of paternity was filed.

 Denying a Petition for Disestablishment

 Even if the legal father properly filed a petition for disestablishment and followed all the necessary steps, the petition can be denied if the legal father:

-· Signed a voluntary acknowledgement of paternity; or
+- Signed a voluntary acknowledgment of paternity; or

 Conclusion on Florida Disestablishment of Paternity Cases